New Harvest...First Gathering: Commercial performance

-The album peaked at No. 1 on the US Billboard Hot Country LPs chart and No. 71 on the US Billboard 200 chart.
+The album was Parton's first No. 1 on the US Billboard Hot Country LPs chart and also peaked at No. 71 on the US Billboard 200 chart.

 "You Are" was released as the first single from the album in March 1977 in Europe, but did not chart.
 However, in 1983 it reached the number 1 position in Dutch charts, at the time it was released from a compilation album titled "The Love Album".

 The first single in North America, "Light of a Clear Blue Morning" was released in March 1977 and peaked at number 11 on the Billboard Hot Country Singles chart.
 It peaked at number one on the RPM Top County Singles chart.

 "Applejack" had been issued as the B-side of "You Are" in Europe and would be re-promoted as the A-side later in 1977 and did not chart.

 "(Your Love Has Lifted Me) Higher and Higher" was released as a single in Germany, but did not chart; it was not released as a single in the US, due, in part, to Rita Coolidge's cover of the song, which had reached the US top ten earlier in 1977.